-Preferred Provider Deductible, Non-Preferred Provider Coinsurance, Preferred Provider Coinsurance and prescription Copay amounts will not be used to satisfy the Non-Preferred Deductible Amount.
+Preferred Provider Deductible, Coinsurance, Copay and Access Fees, Non-Preferred Provider Coinsurance and Access Fee amounts will not be used to satisfy the Non-Preferred Deductible Amount.

-For new Participants who enter the Plan during the Calendar Year, his/her medical Non-Preferred Provider Deductible (not including prescription drug copays) incurred under the Pekin Insurance Health Plan during that same Calendar Year will be carried forward to this Plan and credited to the Participant's Calendar Year medical Non-Preferred Provider Deductible for the first Calendar Year they are a Participant in this Plan.
+For new Participants who enter the Plan during the Calendar Year, his/her medical Non-Preferred Provider Deductible (not including prescription drug copays) incurred under the Pekin Insurance Health Benefit Plan during that same Calendar Year will be carried forward to this Plan and credited to the Participant's Calendar Year medical Non-Preferred Provider Deductible for the first Calendar Year they are a Participant in this Plan.